KernelTuner/kernel_tuner/doc/source/parallel.rst

 --------------

-Kernel Tuner uses `Ray <https://docs.ray.io/en/latest/>`_ to distribute kernel evaluations across multiple GPUs. ay is an open-source framework for distributed computing in Python.
+Kernel Tuner uses `Ray <https://docs.ray.io/en/latest/>`_ to distribute kernel evaluations across multiple GPUs.
+Ray is an open-source framework for distributed computing in Python.

 To use parallel tuning, you must first install Ray itself: